 Beneficial-use alternatives, which include practices such as landspreading and mine-site rehabilitation, further reduce the amount of waste sent to landfill.

 Waste disposal programs implemented at our operations have more than doubled the total waste that Resolute recycles or repurposes through beneficial uses like farmland fertilization.
-In 2016, redirected an average of 36% of pulp and paper mill residues toward beneficial uses.
+In 2016, we redirected an average of 36% of pulp and paper mill residues toward beneficial uses.

 While a significant amount of water is required to make paper, our operations return more than 95% of the water withdrawn back to the environment.
 The water is also reused in order to maximize efficiency.
 The balance remains within the product or evaporates during the manufacturing process.
 Nonetheless, as we continuously strive to reduce our environmental impact, each mill has an annual water reduction target.